Set and get hyperparameters in scikit-learn#

 In this notebook we have seen:

-• how to use get_params and set_params to get the parameters of a model and set them.
+• how to use get_params and set_params to get the hyperparameters of a model and set them.